Becoming a History Teacher

 |Experience||Student teaching internship required|

-|Key Skills||Patience, instructional skills, communication skills|
+|Key Skills||Patience; instructional and communication skills|

 Step 1: Earn a Bachelor's Degree

 The first step to becoming a history teacher is to earn the necessary education.
 The majority of future history teachers acquire bachelor's degrees in history while simultaneously attending teacher-training programs.
 History programs typically encompass courses in United States and world history, geography and economics, among other courses and topics.
 Education or teacher preparation programs incorporate student-teaching internship experiences and offer classes in areas such as human development, instructional techniques and student assessment.

 In addition to earning a degree, there are other things that you can do to increase your chances of success at learning everything you need to know and getting the job you're looking for.
 This includes working as a substitute teacher and attending an accredited program.
 Substitute teaching offers the opportunity to gain experience in the classroom and develop the skills needed to be successful as a teacher, such as effective communication and classroom management; and, while it is not necessarily a requirement, completing an accredited teacher education program might simplify the licensing process.
 The two chief accrediting bodies are the National Council for Accreditation of Teacher Education and the Teacher Education Accreditation Council.

 - Art Teacher Education

 - Business Teacher Education

 - Chemistry Teacher Education

 - French Language Teacher Education